marykdb/maryk/README.md

 # Maryk

-Maryk is a way of defining rich data structures which enable you to create data driven APIs for complex organizations.
+Maryk is a way of defining data structures which enable you to validate, serialize or store them in a data store.
+In the data store all values are stored with version so it is easy to query any updates.

-**Advantages of structuring data models in Maryk**

-- Data models define validations so it is easy to validate data on all platforms.
-- Data models provide an easy way to define a
-[key structure](core/documentation/key.md) which is ideal for NoSQL scans and fetches.
-- All data are byte encodable into a storage and scan friendly format.

-This list is expanded as more functionality is ported and lands

 ## Projects
 All core projects are multi-platform kotlin projects and support JS and JVM